Konstantin Gerchik

-Konstantin Vasilyevich Gerchik (Константин Васильевич Герчик, September 27, 1918 – June 24, 2001) was a Russian military officer who served in the Red Army and a program manager in former Soviet space program.
+Konstantin Vasilyevich Gerchik (Константин Васильевич Герчик, 27 September 1918 – 24 June 2001) was a Russian military officer who served in the Red Army and a program manager in the former Soviet space program.
 He was Colonel-General of the Soviet Army, Professor of the Academy of Military Sciences of Russia, a veteran of the Great Patriotic War, and the second head of the Baikonur Cosmodrome (1958–1961).

 Biography

-Gerchik was born on 27 September 1918 and in the village of Soroki (Slutsky Uyezd, Minsk).
-He was in the Red Army from 1938, then enrolled in the 2nd Leningrad Artillery School, graduating in 1940.
+Gerchik was born on 27 September 1918 in the village of Soroki (Slutsky Uyezd, Minsk).
+He joined the Red Army in 1938, then enrolled in the 2nd Leningrad Artillery School, graduating in 1940.

 He took part in the battles of the Great Patriotic War from the first days.
-After the victory Gerchik entered the Artillery Academy named after F. E. Dzerzhinsky, graduated from it, then taught General tactics and tactics of artillery in this school.
+After the victory, Gerchik entered the Artillery Academy named after F. E. Dzerzhinsky, graduated from it, then taught General tactics and tactics of artillery in this school.

 In 1957, Gerchik was appointed chief of staff of the Baikonur cosmodrome.
-On 2 July 1958 he became the head of the cosmodrome.
-On 8 May 1960 he was promoted to Major general.
+On 2 July 1958, he became the head of the cosmodrome.
+On 8 May 1960, he was promoted to Major general.

 Accident at the cosmodrome

-On October 24 1960 in the time of the accident at the 41 site of the spaceport, Gerchik together with his Deputy, Alexander Mrykhin, a Lieutenant general subsequently a Hero of Socialist Labour was in the vicinity of the outbreak missiles R-16.
+On 24 October 1960, in the time of the accident at the 41 site of the spaceport, Gerchik together with his Deputy, Alexander Mrykhin, a Lieutenant general subsequently a Hero of Socialist Labour was in the vicinity of the outbreak missiles R-16.

 During the disaster, Chief marshal of the branch M. I. Nedelin and about 70 people were killed.
 Gerchik was saved from death by the body of the rocket, which blocked the flame from the working engines of the second stage to burn out the immediate vicinity of the rocket.
 Still Konstantin Vasilyevich got severe burns when he ran away from the burning rocket.
 After the incident, General Gerchik was in critical conditions, but survived, then for a long time he was treated in hospitals.